INCEPTdk/adaptr/README.md

 `calibrated_binom_trial$best_trial_spec` and, if printed, will also include the calibrated stopping thresholds.

+Of note, results may be saved (and reloaded) by using the `path` argument, to avoid unnecessary repeated simulations.

 ### Summarising results

 The results of the simulations using the calibrated trial specification